thunderbird/developer-docs/add-ons/add-on-policies/thunderbird-add-on-distribution-agreement.md

 #### \(f\) Contact Us

-If You have questions about this Agreement, send an email to {**todo**: **check and update for MZLA**: legal-notices@mozilla.com or mail us at: Attn: Mozilla – Legal Notices, 331 E. Evelyn Ave., Mountain View, CA 94041.}
+If You have questions about this Agreement, send an email to: legal-notices@mozilla.com or mail us at: Attn: Mozilla – Legal Notices, 331 E. Evelyn Ave., Mountain View, CA 94041. [todo: update]